 PHY.K02UF Molecular and Solid State Physics

-Since the potential $U(\vec{r})$ and the wave function $\psi$ are periodic functions, they can be written as Fourier series,
+Since the potential $U(\vec{r})$ is periodic, it can be written as Fourier series,

 The periodic potential could be a periodic Coulomb potential, a muffin tin potential, or a pseudopotential.